4096px-gregor_reisch_-_margarita_philosophica_-_4th_ed._basel_1517_-_p._123_-_rhetorica_-_1000ppi

 Main Goals and Theoretical Background

-The 16th century was a time of instability in European history, marked by a proliferation of struggles over politics and religion.
+The 16th century was a period of instability in European history, marked by a proliferation of struggles over politics and religion.

-In such a divided reality, public and private forms of communication proved crucial in finding possible ways out of the ongoing conflicts.
+In such a divided context, both public and private forms of communication became crucial for finding ways to resolve ongoing conflicts.

-Learning, teaching and practicing rhetoric - often by recovering and reinterpreting ancient sources - took on an indirectly political and civic significance: it meant acquiring or providing the ability to intervene in a crisis and turn disruptive social dynamics into fruitful ones.
+Learning, teaching, and practicing rhetoric—often through the recovery and reinterpretation of ancient sources—took on an indirect political and civic significance.
+It meant acquiring or providing the skills to intervene in crises and transform disruptive social dynamics into productive ones.

-The RheTrust project analyzes treatises and commentaries addressing classical rhetoric by considering them works on social education conveying behavioural precepts.
+The RheTrust project examines treatises and commentaries on classical rhetoric, considering them as works of social education that convey behavioral precepts.

-The main research hypothesis behind the project is that by inquiring into references to trust and belief, unexplored options regarding social inclusion and conflict management can be detected.
+The main research hypothesis of the project is that, by exploring references to trust and belief, it is possible to uncover overlooked options for social inclusion and conflict management.

-Special attention is paid to the connection between the dynamics of consent (how and when to grant it, how to earn it from others), the construction of educated beliefs, and the possibility of building bonds of trust.
+Special attention is given to the connection between the dynamics of consent (how and when it is granted, and how it is earned from others), the construction of educated beliefs, and the potential for building bonds of trust.

-Fides is analyzed as a key concept used by Renaissance authors to explain and potentially remedy different types of conflicts among individuals or social groups.
+Fides is analyzed as a key concept used by Renaissance authors to explain—and potentially remedy—various types of conflicts among individuals or social groups.

 Key Questions

-Through an interdisciplinary methodology (weaving together the history of moral and political concepts, the study of manuscripts and ancient prints, as well as elements of moral and political philosophy, philosophy of law, and social psychology), the Rhetrust project addresses questions such as:
+Through an interdisciplinary methodology—combining the history of moral and political concepts, the study of manuscripts and early prints, as well as elements of moral and political philosophy, philosophy of law, and social psychology—the RheTrust project explores questions such as:

-What strategies of conflict management and social inclusion can be found in the early modern works about rhetoric?
+What strategies for conflict management and social inclusion can be found in early modern works on rhetoric?

-How did early modern authors connect precepts on rhetoric and present social and political issues?
+How did early modern authors connect rhetorical precepts to contemporary social and political issues?

-What role did they attribute to beliefs and trust in de-escalating or exacerbating social conflicts?
+What role did they attribute to beliefs and trust in either de-escalating or exacerbating social conflicts?

 Primary Sources